-Stephen Waarts’ innate and individual musical voice is establishing him as a firm favourite with audiences.
-With a voracious appetite for repertoire, Stephen has already performed over thirty standard, as well as rarely performed, violin concertos and is a passionate chamber musician.
+Stephen Waarts’ innate and individual musical voice has established him as a firm favourite with audiences.
+With a voracious appetite for repertoire, he has already performed more than 30 standard violin concertos, as well as rarely performed works, and he is a passionate chamber musician.

 Stephen Waarts gave an outstanding debut at the Kennedy Center’s Terrace Theater.
 In a fine program of Beethoven, Bartok, Ravel and Waxman. . .The Washington PostCritical Acclaim